SWRC-Modding/CT/README.md

 ```
 where `<configuration>` is either `debug` or `release`. `debug` is the default if no arguments are given.
 All dlls and executables are automatically copied into `..\GameData\System`.

+If you want to use a more recent Visual Studio version you need to first open the solution and convert it.
+Then you can use the `build.bat` file or build from within Visual Studio.

 Follow this [guide](https://wiki.swrc-modding.net/index.php?title=Writing_Native_Code) on how to create C++ based mods.